 Deborah Bedwell is the founding executive director of Baltimore Clayworks and a past president of the National Council on Education for the Ceramic Arts (NCECA).
-She is a potter and has exhibited her work locally and in such national venues as the Renwick Museum Shop of the Smithsonian, The Clay Art Center in Port Chester, NY., The Art Alliance Gallery in Philadelphia, and with Baltimore Clayworks in numerous settings.
-Her last solo exhibition, An Abundance of Cups, was hosted by Baltimore Clayworks in January 2011.
-She is frequently invited to jury and curate exhibitions, and has served on grants panels for Maryland and adjoining states.
-Bedwell’s teaching and her own work in clay focus on the making of utilitarian pottery – both handbuilt and thrown on the potters’ wheel.
-She uses a variety of clays to produce her ceramic work, primarily porcelain and red earthenware, both of which provide a receptive surface for a variety of color, brushwork and tool marks that make the pieces unique.
-From 1980 to 2016, Bedwell taught at least one class per term at Baltimore Clayworks (60+) In addition she has presented more than 22 workshops in various locations around the United States and in Taiwan.
-She has received numerous awards and recognition for both her work in clay and for the community-based programs that have become a hallmark of Baltimore Clayworks.
+Bedwell is a potter and has exhibited her work regionally and nationally with Baltimore Clayworks.
+Bedwell’s teaching and her own work in clay focus on the making of utilitarian pottery – both hand-built and thrown on the potters’ wheel.
+She uses a variety of clays to produce her ceramic work, primarily porcelain and red earthenware, which provide receptive surfaces for a variety of color, brushwork and tool marks that make the pieces unique.
+NCECA -Artist Spotlight

 Melissa Hope Davis

 Matthew Hyleck received a BFA from Xavier University in 1997.
 He is currently an associate artist and instructor at Baltimore Clayworks whose outstanding functional pottery has earned recognition by the Maryland State Arts Council Individual Artist Fellowship award in Craft in 2018, 2011, 2007 and 2005.
 He has completed visiting artist-residencies at Tainan National University for the Arts, Taiwan R.O.C. in 2005, Ohio University’s Woodfire Symposium in 2010 and Watershed Craft Center’s summer 2012 AIA residency.
 He serves as the education coordinator for Baltimore Clayworks Mt.
-Washington campus, a position he has held since October 2000.
-See Matthew’s work at http://www.matthewhyleck.com/
+Washington campus, a position he has held since October 2000. www.matthewhyleck.com

 Lynne Molner has been an artist and teacher for over 30 years.
 She earned her Master’s Degree in Education from Johns Hopkins University and Master’s in Science, majoring in Clinical Psychology, from Loyola University.
 Lynne started her ceramics education at Baltimore Clayworks, expanding her skill-set through a variety of workshops with master potters at Haystack Mountain School of Crafts (ME) and Penland School of Crafts (NC), Workhouse Art Center (VA) and Sugar Maples Center for Creative Arts (NY).
 Her current body of work combines intuitive, expressive and incised paintings of familiar imagery on to utilitarian ceramics.
 She strives to imbue a personal quality of playfulness on to pots made for everyday use.
 Her instruction focuses on knowledge of fundamentals and inspired craftsmanship.
 Lynne encourages her students with exploration and technique to be open to the possibilities of their own creativity.